angus-mackenzie/ASD-Notes/ASD02.md

 ![Project Schedule Process](img/projectscheduleprocess.png)

 ## Critical Path or Network Analysis
-* Related to PERT Charts
+* Related to PERT Charts - Program Evaluation and Review Technique
 * Minimum overall duration of the project according to the estimates depends on the critical path(s)
 * Any delay of a task on the critical path delays the whole project.
 ## What is Network Analysis?